jazzband/django-dbbackup/docs/upgrade.rst

 ~~~~~~

 Previously backup was made by copy the database file, now you have the choice
-between make a raw snaphot or make a real SQL dump.
+between make a raw snapshot or make a real SQL dump.
 It can be useful to exclude
 tables or don't overwrite data.

 If you want to restore your old backups choose